rjgabel/Rondo/README.md

 # Rondo

 **Game Boy emulator written in C** - a personal, in-progress project striving for clarity, accuracy, and fun.
+Runs Tetris.

 <br>